-Section 11-4 Return to Work/Fitness for Duty Medical Examinations referral or additional charge outside the examination is the employee's responsibility.
+Section 11-4 Return to Work/Fitness for Duty Medical Examinations

+Medical examinations when required by the City shall be conducted at the City's expense by a physician designated by the City.
+The City shall pay for the cost of the examination only.
+Any referral or additional charge outside the examination is the employee's responsibility.
 The City may require a medical examination of an employee before a return to work after an illness or injury or a fitness for duty examination, if the requirement for the examination is job-related, consistent with business necessity, and if the City has a reasonable belief that: